-Dogs are arguably man’s best friend, but not all dogs are friendly.
+Dogs are arguably man’s best friend, but not all dogs are friendly, and that’s why you may need a Houston dog bite lawyer.
 Some dogs are vicious, and in some cases, they attack unprovoked, biting people and causing them physical and emotional harm.

 While not all dog bites result in serious injury or death, some do, and the incidence of dog bites has been a public health concern for centuries.

 Owing to an increase in dog bite incidences, the CDC, in 1989, decided to start collecting data on dog bites and human fatalities.
 The goal of this data collection initiative was to study their epidemiology and find ways to reduce dog bite incidences in the country.
 According to their reports, approximately 4.7 million people are bitten by dogs each year in the USA, with about 800,000 requiring medical attention.
 That is a high number of serious dog bite incidences.

 The only good news is that today, victims of dog bites can file lawsuits to recover compensation for the financial burden that a dog bite can cause.
 These lawsuits also allow victims to hold irresponsible dog owners accountable for being unable to control or train their dogs.

 History of dog bite cases

 The first recorded case of a dog bite lawsuit was in 1869 when a woman sued her neighbor after his dog bit her while she was walking on the street.
 The judge ruled in favor of the plaintiff and ordered the defendant to pay damages.